 Registering personal belongings

-When we are talking with te tamaiti or rangatahi about their important belongings/taonga we also need to explain to them the option of making a list called a register.
+When we are talking with te tamaiti or rangatahi about their important belongings/taonga we also need to explain to them the option of recording them in a formal list called a belongings register.

 The register helps ensure that all their belongings are accounted for and follow them during their care experience and when they transition out of care, or to independence.